 Photo credit to @phototastyfood from Unsplash

 Fish is a must during the Chinese New Year, symbolizing surplus and wealth.
 In Chinese, 魚/鱼 (yú) has the same pronunciation as 餘/余, which means surplus or extra.
-The typical blessing is 年年有餘/年年有余 (nián nián yǒu yú), may the year bring prosperity.
-It’s also important to leave leftovers for the next day because this signifies that the prosperity will overflow.
+The typical blessing is 年年有餘/年年有余 (nián nián yǒu yú), meaning “May the year bring prosperity.”
+Leaving leftovers for the next day is important because this signifies that prosperity will overflow.

 Dumplings 餃子/饺子 (jiǎo zi)

 The dumpling is a traditional lucky food in Chinese culture and enjoys worldwide popularity now.
 Chinese dumplings can be made to look like Chinese silver ingots, or sycee, a valuable currency used in China until the 20th century.
-Legend has it that the more dumplings you eat during the New Year celebrations, the more money you can make in the New Year.
+Legend has it that the more dumplings you eat during the Chinese New Year celebrations, the more money you can make in the new year.